-There are various reasons for challenging a will in New Jersey.
+There are various reasons for wanting to challenge a will in New Jersey.
 It is important to consider the required criteria and time limits when challenging any will.
 You will want to consider contacting an attorney before taking any steps, as they will have suggestions as to the potential success of the claim and be able to explain the lengthy and at times emotional litigation that will follow.

 What is a Will Contest?

 Contesting a will means that you are, for any reason, challenging the validity of the document.
 This may be for a number of reasons, and there are several approaches to consider.
 In order to contest a will, you have to be someone of standing.
 It is often children who feel as though they have been treated unfairly that challenge a will, but anyone whose name is on the face of the will or who would otherwise inherit from the testator is able to do so.

 The first way to challenge a will is by filing a Caveat.
 This must be done prior to the probate, which takes place with the death certificate and official will.
 Once a Caveat is filed, the probate will not move forward until there is a hearing to discuss the validity of the will.